Food for Thought: Thanksgiving

 For as long as I can remember, Thanksgiving has been my least favorite holiday.
 While those around me would eagerly anticipate the time spent with loved ones and the copious amounts of festive food, I’d secretly (and sometimes not-so-secretly) dread both.
 It’s not that I don’t love my extended family—I do very much—or that I hate food; contrary to popular belief, even at the height of my anorexia, I still liked food.
 I just found the whole ordeal overwhelming, overhyped, and, especially in recent years, rather outdated.

 I’m in recovery now and have a much firmer handle on my eating disorder and anxiety; however, I’m also vegan, which has made the backwardness and oftentimes covert cruelty of the holiday that much more on my radar.
-And after spending the last six weeks volunteering at a farm animal sanctuary, where two of the residents are a duo of social, sentient turkeys, I find myself dreading Thanksgiving this year to a far higher degree than I did even when my eating disorder was at full-throttle.
+And after spending the last six weeks volunteering at a farm animal sanctuary, where two of the residents are social, sentient turkeys, I find myself dreading Thanksgiving this year to a far higher degree than I did even when my eating disorder was at full-throttle.

 Every year, the United States slaughters approximately 223 million turkeys.
 Of that shocking number, 68 million are killed for food for the holiday season alone.
 Furthermore, the turkeys spend all of their short lives in filthy, overcrowded, and poorly ventilated facilities, where parts of their beaks and toes are deliberately broken off so the traumatized birds don’t injure each other.
 Due to these treacherous conditions, the air in the factories is often filled with ammonia, contributing to a whole host of health issues for not just the turkeys but the human workers as well.